protella/chatgpt-bots/README.md

 ## ToDo:
+- Work on prompts to minimize the "I can't do this or that" from the model.
+- Cleanup new code around Dalle3 NLP Image gen.
 - Slack threads and thread history are working.
 Discord is still a shared history.
 - Add command functionality to allow for changing the initial chatbot init phrase
 - Update bot commands to use Slack/Discord's `/command` functionality rather than old school `!commands`